Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Parasite
-ttt_parasite_infection_time                 90      // The time it takes in seconds for the parasite to fully infect someone ttt_parasite_respawn_mode                   0       // The way in which the parasite respawns.
+ttt_parasite_infection_time                 90      // The time it takes in seconds for the parasite to fully infect someone ttt_parasite_infection_transfer             0       // Whether the parasite's infection will transfer if the parasite's killer is killed by another player ttt_parasite_infection_transfer_reset       1       // Whether the parasite's infection progress will reset if their infection is transferred to another player ttt_parasite_respawn_mode                   0       // The way in which the parasite respawns.
 0 - Take over host.
 1 - Respawn at the parasite's body.
 2 - Respawn at a random location. ttt_parasite_respawn_health                 100     // The health on which the parasite respawns ttt_parasite_announce_infection             0       // Whether players are notified when they are infected with the parasite